openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/README.md

 title: Introduction
 ---

-This guide discribes the step by step procedure to create the open-ziti controller/Private/public ER/ZAC/ziti services.
+This guide describes the step by step procedure to create the open-ziti controller/Private/public ER/ZAC/ziti services.
 This guide has 4 major components

 1. Controller - use this guide for creating the controller